 Timestamps

 Scenario: When an update occurs in the upstream Product Information System, SAP Commerce is notified and receives a timestamp indicating when the product was modified.
 This timestamp is then compared against the one SAP Commerce has on record for the same product.
 If the newly received timestamp indicates a more recent update, SAP Commerce proceeds with the import process to update the product information.
-Should the timestamp be the same or earlier than what’s already recorded, SAP Commerce disregards the update, bypassing the import process for that item.
+If the timestamp is the same as or earlier than what’s already recorded, SAP Commerce disregards the update, bypassing the import process for that item.

 The source system may provide more than one timestamp — for example, for different sets of attributes.